mesosphere/kudo-cassandra-operator/docs/upgrading.md

 # Upgrade KUDO Cassandra

-This runbook explains how to upgrade a running KUDO Cassandra instance to a newer version of KUDO Cassandra.
+This guide explains how to upgrade a running KUDO Cassandra instance to a newer version of KUDO Cassandra.

 ## Requirements